lachlanmcdonald/grunt-saxicon/README.md

 3. The color name.
 That is, keys in the `colors` object
 4. The color value.
 That is, values in the `colors` object

-## Wishlist

-- Generate PNG fallback images (potentially using [svgexport](https://github.com/shakiba/svgexport) and update JSON output to match its own import format).
-- Handle `fill` and `stroke` colors that are part applied using the `style` attribute, instead of their own attributes.

 ## License